OriPekelman/symfony-docs/cookbook/deployment/platformsh.rst

     # The relationships of the application with services or other applications.
     # The left-hand side is the name of the relationship as it will be exposed
-    # to the application in the PLATFORM_RELATIONSHIPS variable.
-The right-hand
+    # to the application in the PLATFORM_RELATIONSHIPS environment  variable.
-    # side is in the form `<service name>:<endpoint name>`.
+    # The right-hand side is in the form `<service name>:<endpoint name>`.
     relationships:
         database: "mysql:mysql"

-    # The configuration of app when it is exposed to the web.
+    # The configuration of the app when it is exposed on the web.
     web:
         # The public directory of the app, relative to its root.
         document_root: "/web"